Kong/kubernetes-ingress-controller/docs/guides/configure-acl-plugin.md

 ## Secrets

 Next, let's provision some Secrets for the KongConsumers to reference.
-Each ACL will need it's own Secret and each JWT public key will need it's own Secret.
+Each ACL will need its own Secret and each JWT public key will need its own Secret.
 The credential type is specified in the `kongCredType` field.
 In this case we'll be using `jwt` and `acl`.
 You can create a secret using any other method as well.